 The first-click attribution assigns 100% of the credit for each conversion to the first campaign that the user clicked on.
 Like last-click attribution, this model has some flaws in representing the customer flow.
 It’s clear why this attribution model would decrease other channels impact.

 Linear attribution looks at every user as an individual and all the marketing channels gets equal credit for the conversion.
 This model has an added value, namely that marketing channels throughout all stages receive the credit.
 This provides a full view of your allocated marketing budget.

 In time frame attributions, the conversion path’s recent touchpoint receives the most credit, while earlier interactions receive less credit on a sliding scale.
 The longer the time frame following customer interaction with a channel, the less credit it receives.
 This manifests a problem because it typically gives less credit to the top-of-funnel marketing channels.
 These channels are always the most distant from the conversion and therefore, are undervalued by this model.

 Position-based attribution allows 40% of the first and last clicks to attribute the total credit, spreading the final 20% equally among the other customer journey touchpoints.
 Typically, position-based attribution is an excellent way for marketers to focus on lead generation.

 The position-based attribution model doesn’t entirely suit the e-commerce industry.
 It provides most credit to the first and last touchpoints, but very little to other touchpoints.
-Position-based attribution frequently applied for high-end products that require a direct call before purchasing.
+Position-based attribution is frequently applied for high-end products that require a direct call before purchasing.

 In conclusion, choosing an attribution model is an important decision for any company.
 It has a dramatic effect on the allocation of your marketing spend and the ROI.
 The best practice is to decide on the attribution model, the business goals and KPI’s, once.
 And, ultimately, the model that you select will be the foundation of all marketing campaigns optimisation.